Wet, Moldy, and Leaky Crawl Spaces

 The reasons a Missouri homeowner’s crawl space is getting wet and leaky are very similar to ones that causing a basement leakage.

-To understand something is wrong with your crawl space you don’t actually need to get into it.
-There are several signs telling you need to encapsulate your crawl space, and for even the best result to insulate it.
+To understand something is wrong with your crawl space you don’t actually need to get inside it.
+There are several signs telling you need encapsulation and repair, and for even the best result to insulate it.

-High humidity in the soil and air releases destructive water vapor which rises from the crawl space and upwards into the house environment, bringing along the air from the crawl space – which may include mold spores and odors.
+High humidity in the soil and air releases destructive water vapor which rises from underneath and upwards into the house environment, bringing along the air from the crawl space – which may include mold spores and odors.
 The foul odors make living in a house uncomfortable.
-There could be several sources of the bad odors, like some decomposing materials and objects left in the crawl space by previous owner, critters or their droppings, mold, rotting fiberglass, etc.
+There could be several sources of the bad odors, like some decomposing materials, critters or their droppings, mold, rotting fiberglass, etc.

 Drafty or Cold First Level Floors

 Uninsulated crawl spaces are getting poured with cold air coming in through the vents during cold months.
-Than due to the stack effect the cold air raises upwards from the crawl space to your home’s first floor.
-As the cold from your crawl space permeates the house, not only it becomes a less comfortable place to live in, but also makes your heating system to work extra hard, leading to heigher utility bills.
+Then due to the stack effect, the cold air raises upwards into your home’s first floor.
+As the cold air permeates the house, not only does it become a less comfortable place to live in, but also makes your heating system to work extra hard, leading to higher utility bills.

 High Humidity Level

 High humidity is a common problem with unsealed crawl spaces.
-Expectedly all of the reasons of high humidity are associated with water in your crawl space.
-It can be bulk water pooling your crawl space from a failed drainage or a plumbing leak, moisture evaporating into the air of the crawl space from the soil through vents or even the crawl space porous walls.
+As expected, all of the reasons of high humidity are associated with water in your crawl space.
+It can be bulk water pooling from a failed drainage or a plumbing leak, moisture evaporating into the air of the crawl space from the soil through vents, or even the porous concrete walls from underneath.

 In the winter, cold air penetrates a house from uninsulated crawl space causing your heating system to work extra hard to fight its effects.
 In the summer, humidity rising from a damp crawl space forces your cooling system to work harder as well.
 Extra HVAC systems work turns into higher utility bills.